ARM-software/arm-trusted-firmware/docs/porting-guide.md

 A platform may need to do additional initialization after reset.
 This function allows the platform to do the platform specific intializations.
 Platform specific errata workarounds could also be implemented here.
-The api should preserve the value in x10 register as it is used by the caller to store the return address.
+The api should preserve the values of callee saved registers x19 to x29.

 The default implementation doesn't do anything.
 If a platform needs to override the default implementation, refer to the [Firmware Design Guide] for general